-Bradley S. Glass (BRAD)
+Bradley S. Glass (BRAD) Director since: N/A Age: 55

 Mr. Glass has been a member of CME since 1987.
 Mr. Glass is an active independent trader in the financial, equity and agricultural quadrants.
 He began his career as a currency arbitrage clerk, progressed to a floor trader and successfully transitioned to screen based trading.
-He has served on numerous CME functional committees: B-1 nominating committee (chairman), clearing house, clearing house operational sub, membership, education, arbitration, Commodity Futures Political Fund, probable cause, leasing, trade procedures, leasing & permit review sub.
-Mr. Glass earned Master of Accounting and BBA degrees from The University of Michigan, Ross School of Business.
+He has served on numerous CME functional committees: membership, education, arbitration, CFPF, probable cause, leasing, trade procedures, leasing and permit review sub, clearing house, clearing house operational sub, and served on the Class B-1 nominating committee as Chairman.
+Mr. Glass received a BBA and a Master of Accounting degree from the University of Michigan, Ross School of Business.